nrinaudo/kantan.xpath/nodes_as_case_classes.md

 ---
-layout: scala mdocorial
+layout: tutorial
 title: "Decoding nodes as case classes"
-section: scala mdocorial
+section: tutorial
 sort_order: 3
 ---

-We've seen in a [previous scala mdocorial](nodes_as_tuples.html) how to extract tuples from XML documents.
+We've seen in a [previous tutorial](nodes_as_tuples.html) how to extract tuples from XML documents.
 The next step up from tuples is case classes, which work in a very similar fashion.

 In order to show how that works, we'll first need some sample XML data, which we'll get from this project's resources: